 The rules were simple, at least 85% of the project has to come from structural lumber like 2×4, 2×6, 4×4, etc. I knew exactly what I wanted to build because I was inspired by my friend Janice’s Barstool design.

 I took the extra steps to create detailed Build Plans.
+Look for access to the plans below.

 This post contains affiliate links for your convenience.
 If you purchase an item after clicking on one of my links I may make a small a commission, at no cost to you.